-Step 6: Share your availability
+Step 6: Share your booking link

 Woohoo!
-Now that we’ve done all the hard work of setting up your account and event type, you’re ready to share your availability.
+Now that you’ve done all the hard work of setting up your account and event type, you’re ready to share your availability.
 You have a few ways to share your available times with invitees.

 - Share a link: Creates a link for that event, for you to share with your invitee.

-The Calendly extensions work with Chrome, Firefox, Edge, Outlook, and LinkedIn.
+Note: The Calendly extensions work with Chrome, Firefox, Edge, Outlook, and LinkedIn.

 Questions?
 These resources may help: